caiostringari/picoastal/README.md

 }
 ```

-This file can be save anywhere in the system and will be read any time a
+This file can be saved anywhere in the system and will be read any time a
 camera operation takes place.

 ## 3.2 Raspberry Pi HQ Camera